zcorpan/html-parser-book/manuscript/2-parser.md

 </html>
 ~~~~~~~~

-If the tree builder finds a frameset start tag token in the "after head" insertion mode, then it creates a “frameset” page.
-But it’s also possible for the parser to have inserted a body element, and later swapping it for a frameset element.
+If the tree builder finds a `frameset` start tag token in the "after head" insertion mode, then it creates a "frameset" page.
+But it’s also possible for the parser to have inserted a `body` element, and later swapping it for a `frameset` element.

 {line-numbers=off}
 ~~~~~~~~